 Written by Alice Blackwood.
 Photography of Yancoal by Terence Chin.

-FRONT is an inaugural boutique design event by Indesign Media in Australia
+Guest speaker at FRONT – a design event by Indesign Media

 With a focus on launching new product, FRONT presents brands who value solution-based approaches and ongoing innovation.
 Leading commercial designers, architects and specifiers can connect to products and technology in one venue.